 - National Mosque: Known as Masjid Negara, the minaret of the national mosque can be seen from afar.
 You must be suitably dressed to enter.
 Address: 50480 Jalan Perdana.

 - Pasar Seni: Pasar Seni is KL’s Central Market, a sprawling, multi-floored complex of shops and vendor carts peddling all manner of things.
 You’ll find cheap and not-so-cheap souvenirs.
 Haggling is necessary for scoring deals, but Pasar Seni often hosts free cultural shows on national holidays and weekends.

-- KLCC Park: You’ll find KLCC park near the Petronas Towers in KLCC.
+- KLCC Park: You’ll find KLCC Park near the Petronas Towers in the KLCC neighborhood.
 Enjoy the waterfalls, walking path, children’s playground, and beautiful landscaping.

-- Batu Caves: The Batu Caves are eight miles north of the city, but thanks to a new line just opened, you can now take the train.
+- Batu Caves: The Batu Caves are eight miles north of the city, but you can take the train.
 The Batu Caves are an important Hindu shrine (especially during Thaipusam) and just impressive overall.
-The caves are well worth the time to visit.
+The caves are well worth the time to visit despite the distance.

 Eating and Drinking in Kuala Lumpur

-- Nibble Along Jalan Alor: Located near the Bukit Bintang area, Jalan Alor is a food street from end to end.
+- Jalan Alor: Located near the Bukit Bintang area, Jalan Alor is Kuala Lumpur's famous food street.
+It's hectic!
 Expect plastic tables and chairs in the street, a big evening crowd, and lots of hecklers trying to pull you into their restaurants.
-Luckily, the food is both cheap and excellent, as is the people watching.
+Luckily, the food is affordable and excellent, as is the people watching.

 - Try Claypot Food: Claypot chicken rice is a unique and popular dish that can be found in Chinatown.
 The fire-heated clay pots keep toasting your rice and chicken as you eat it.

-- Enjoy a Kopitiam or Mamak Eatery: As part of the local culture as anything, Kopitiams can be found throughout the city.
+- Kopitiams and Mamak Eateries: Very much ingrained in local culture, Kopitiams can be found throughout the city.
 These open-air coffee shops and restaurants are social hubs for gossiping, watching sports, eating cheap snacks and food, and enjoying teh tarik, a local tea drink poured with flair!

-- Try a Padang Eatery: Indonesian-style Padang restaurants are found everywhere in KL and can be cheap, as long as you don’t get too greedy!
-Regardless, it’s a great way to try lots of local specialties without committing an entire meal to one.
-Food is cooked in advance and displayed; you point to what you want and are charged for what you add to your heaping plate of rice.
-Try some of the tempeh offerings for a real treat.
+- Nasi Kandar: Nasi kandar restaurants are found everywhere in KL; most are inexpensive, as long as you don’t get too greedy!
+Regardless, eating at nasi kandar eateries is a great way to try lots of local specialties without committing an entire meal to one.
+Food is cooked in advance and displayed buffet style.
+You point to what you want and get charged for what you add to your heaping plate of rice.
+Try some of the Indonesian tempeh offerings for a real treat.